AishaErel/AishaErel/README.md

 ## Hi there 👋

-I'm a senior year CS student, who is passionate about creating things that make a positive impact on people's lives.
+I'm a master CS student, who is passionate about creating things that make a positive impact on people's lives.

 ## Projects: